cosc2336-ds-alg/assg01/README.md

    'Assignment Functions' for our current class semester and section.
 2. Clone the repository to your DevBox using the SSH URL to your local class DevBox development environment.
-3. Configure the project by running the `configure` script from a terminal.
-4. Confirm that the project builds and runs, though no tests may be be defined or run initially.
+3. Confirm that the project builds and runs, though no tests may be be defined or run initially.
 If the project does not build on the first checkout, please inform the instructor.
-5. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
+4. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
 On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
 Also make sure you link the issue(s) with the `Feedback` pull request.